Here is a list of courses typically required or recommended by medical schools:

-Hospitals, nursing homes, hospices, clinics, dental offices – anywhere patients are being cared for
+Hospitals, nursing homes, hospices, clinics, dental offices – anywhere patients are being cared for by doctors or dentists

 Why?
 Through these experiences you will gain insight and develop a unique perspective on your field.
 For the application process, they will demonstrate sincere interest in the field OR …

 You may learn that medicine or dentistry is NOT the field for you!

 Get information about specific Medical/Dental School prerequisites so you can intelligently plan your curriculum.
 Resource: the AAMC publication Medical School Admissions Requirements in the library or sold by AAMC (www.aamc.org) or American Dental Education Association's Official Guide to Dental Schools sold by the ADEA (www.adea.org/)

 Select a MAJOR that is comfortable.
 Medical schools want mature, multi-dimensional students.
 You can major in any field, as long as you fulfill the medical school prerequisites.

 Select a major that will prepare you for a career of interest if you decide, for whatever reason, not to become a physician or dentist

 If you are pre-medical: Gather information about the Medical College Admissions Test (MCAT).

 Find a mentor, perhaps a physician, medical student, or professor, who can advise you and provide a role model